audacity/audacity/README.txt

  new features.

  Dark Audacity is working well as a way to blaze new trails.
-These are some key differences between DarkAudacity 2.2.0x and Audacity 2.2.0.
+These are some key differences between DarkAudacity 2.3.2x and Audacity 2.3.2.

  * Interface:
    * Dark is the default theme.
    * Mute and Solo buttons are stacked rather than side-by-side.
    * Larger cursor position indicator in Selection Toolbar.
+   * Combined Device, Meter and Mixer toolbars into one simpler toolbar.
+   * Option of LED meters (it's the new default).
    * Different Logos.
-   * Clutter on left of track panel removed rtaher tha moved to the bottom.
+   * Clutter on left of track panel removed rather than moved to the bottom.

  * Other Changes:
    * Installer ships without manual; Translations not installed; accessibility